BetaBreakersQE/LocalK8/README.md

 ```bash
 eval $(minikube docker-env)
 ```
-Go ahead make a Dockerfile if you do not have one and put all of the necessary parameters needed to build the docker image.
+Now make a Dockerfile if you do not have one and put all of the necessary parameters needed to build the docker image.
 You will need to go into the directory that contains the Dockerfile

 ```bash
 docker build -t <your_docker_username>/<name_of_jenkins_image> .